Aldino Felicani Sacco-Vanzetti Collection, 1915-1977 | Boston Public Library Archival and Manuscript Finding Aid Database

 The trial transcripts of the proceedings of Commonwealth of Massachusetts v Bartolomeo Vanzetti, and the Commonwealth of Massachusetts v Nicolo Sacco and Bartolomeo Vanzetti, are also contained in the collection.
 Other legal records include the post-trial motions and supplementary motions, appeals, and responses to motions.
 Subjects cover the prosecution’s claim against Sacco and Vanzetti, the crime, Sacco and Vanzetti’s histories and characters, and the evidence.
 The legal records in this series are not complete.
 Included in the Manuscripts and Printed Material series are poems by Babbette Deutsch, Edna St. Vincent Millay, and Carl Sandberg, and the majority of Upton Sinclair’s book, Boston.
 In addition, the series contains post-execution newspaper clippings from Italy, television scripts, and essays.

 The trial of Sacco and Vanzetti, their deaths, and funeral are documented through photographs, newspaper clippings and press releases, arm bands, and original art work.
 Also contained in the series are a number of broadsides from unions and Sacco- Vanzetti defense organizations in Europe and South America, which represent the international response to the plight of the two men.
 Among these groups are the Comité de Ágication Pro Libertad de Sacco y Vanzetti (Argentina), Le CalVarie de Sacco et de Vanzetti (France), Irish Labour Protest Meeting Against Judicial Murder (Ireland), and the Comitato Pro Ribilitazione di Bartolomeo Vanzetti (Italy).
 In addition, cartoons from the Daily Worker provide political commentary from the communist perspective, while those from the Boston Post report on the big moments of the trial.
 The series also contains three scrapbooks: two consisting of newspaper clippings and press releases and one of photographs.
 The newspaper scrapbooks document the entire history of the trial through the 1960s.
 The “Publicity” scrapbook includes both clippings from both the mainstream press and the committee’s press.
 Among the subjects documented in the photograph scrapbook are the crime scene, Sacco and Vanzetti when they are first arrested, and Vanzetti’s fish cart.
 The loose photographs cover such events as the removal of Sacco and Vanzetti’s bodies from the Charlestown jail, the funeral procession through the North End and Scollay Square, and visits to the jail by Rosina Sacco and her children, Mary Donovan, and Luigia Vanzetti.
+Additional photographs document the public and personal reactions to the trial and execution of the anarchists Nicola Sacco and Bartolomeo Vanzetti.
+Of note are the photographs that show the public demonstrations and protests that occurred during this time around Boston and in New York, emphasizing police action at these events.
+Also included are photographs of their supporters, such as Edna St. Vincent Millay, Jean Longuet, and Madame Séverine, as well as their family members and attorneys.

 Series 1: Nicola Sacco and Bartolomeo Vanzetti Correspondence and Writings, 1916-1928 (bulk 1920-1927)